There’s nowhere to hide

 A debated origin

-The exact origin of the Martini is unclear, but it likely evolved in the late 1800s in the United States, possibly connected to earlier drinks like the Martinez.
+The exact origin of the Dry Martini isn’t entirely clear.
+It likely evolved in the late 1800s in the United States, with ties to earlier drinks like the Martinez.
+Those early versions were sweeter, heavier, and included more liqueurs.
+Not quite the Martini we know now—but you can see it forming.

 The move toward dryness